Infinite regress: Viciousness

 For an infinite regress argument to be successful, it has to show that the involved regress is vicious.
 A non-vicious regress is called virtuous or benign.
 Traditionally, it was often assumed without much argument that each infinite regress is vicious but this assumption has been put into question in contemporary philosophy.
 In most cases, it is not self-evident whether an infinite regress is vicious or not.
 The truth regress constitutes an example of an infinite regress that is not vicious: if the proposition "P" is true, then the proposition that "It is true that P" is also true and so on.
 Infinite regresses pose a problem mostly if the regress concerns concrete objects.
 Abstract objects, on the other hand, are often considered to be unproblematic in this respect.
 For example, the truth-regress leads to an infinite number of true propositions or the Peano axioms entail the existence of infinitely many natural numbers.
 But these regresses are usually not held against the theories that entail them.

-There are different ways how a regress can be vicious.
+There are different ways in which a regress can be vicious.
 The most serious type of viciousness involves a contradiction in the form of metaphysical impossibility.
 Other types occur when the infinite regress is responsible for the theory in question being implausible or for its failure to solve the problem it was formulated to solve.
 The vice of an infinite regress can be local if it causes problems only for certain theories when combined with other assumptions, or global otherwise.
 For example, an otherwise virtuous regress is locally vicious for a theory that posits a finite domain.
 In some cases, an infinite regress is not itself the source of the problem but merely indicates a different underlying problem.